Retirement Homes in North Dakota

 The highest retirement home costs in the state of North Dakota are found in the Fargo metropolitan area where prices range from $1,128 per month up to $2,530 per month, with an average cost of $23,925 yearly.
 The lowest retirement home prices in North Dakota are around the Grand Forks area.
 Here, costs range from between $650 and $2,888 per month, with a median annual cost of $18,906.

-Related Categories: North Dakota Nursing Homes, North Dakota Assisted Living, North Dakota Independent Living, North Dakota Memory Care, North Dakota Adult Daycare, North Dakota Home Healthcare, North Dakota Hospice, North Dakota Respite Care
+Related Categories: North Dakota Nursing Homes, North Dakota Assisted Living, North Dakota Independent Living, North Dakota Memory Care, North Dakota Adult Daycare, North Dakota Home Care, North Dakota Hospice, North Dakota Respite Care

 Top Cities for Retirement Homes in North Dakota